Better Sales through Customer Engagement

 But engagement has to go further than just a single transaction.
 You need the goodwill to carry on past a single sale into a lifetime bond with your loyal customer.

-To do this successfully, you must communicate with your customer through social media, email, your website, chatbots, your store, or any other space where they are.
-That holds true from before they come to your store to after they take your merchandise home.
+To do this successfully, you must communicate with your customers through social media, email, website, chatbots, your store, or any other space where they are.
+That holds from before they come to your store to after they take your merchandise home.

 Train staff to create the ultimate customer experience

-The first step toward improving customer engagement is training your staff with a proven sales system that moves a disinterested shopper from being wary of help from a salesperson to seeing them as a trusted advisor.
+The first step toward improving customer engagement is training your staff to create unique, individualized shopping experiences for each customer with a proven sales system that moves a disinterested shopper from being wary of help from a salesperson to seeing them as a trusted advisor.

 How authenticity sets you apart from competitors